tompave/fun_with_flags/README.md

 %-of-time gates are similar to boolean gates, but they allow to enable a flag for a percentage of the time.
 In practical terms, this means that a percentage of the `enabled?()` calls for a flag will return true, regardless of the presence of an actor argument.

-When the gates are checked a [pseudo-random number is generated](http://erlang.org/doc/man/rand.html#uniform-1) and compared with the gate percentage.
-If the result of the random roll is lower than the gate percentage value, the gate is considered enabled.
+When a %-of-time gate is checked a [pseudo-random number is generated](http://erlang.org/doc/man/rand.html#uniform-1) and compared with the percentage value of the gate.
+If the result of the random roll is lower than the gate's percentage value, the gate is considered enabled.
 So, at the risk of stating the obvious and for the sake of clarity, a 90% gate is enabled more often than a 10% gate.

 %-of-time gates are useful to gradually introduce alternative code paths that either have the same effects of the old ones, or don't have effects visible to the users.
 This last point is important, because with a %-of-time gate the application will behave differently on a pseudo-random basis.